google/flogger/README.md

 <a name="more-information"></a>

-## Using a different logging interface
+## Using a different Flogger backend

 In addition to the `flogger-systemd-backend`, pull in an other backend, such as `flogger-log4j[2]-backend` or `flogger-slf4j-backend`, and set `flogger.backend_factory` system property according to the [instructions of the backend](https://github.com/google/flogger/blob/master/log4j/src/main/java/com/google/common/flogger/backend/log4j/Log4jBackendFactory.java#L30).